threefoldfoundation/threefold_data/content/news/filebrowser_demo/filebrowser_demo.md

 <br/>
 <br/>

-*Last week, we shared a demo of the self-hosted video solution, which you can find if you scroll through our previous announcements.*
+*Last week, we shared a demo of the self-hosted video solution, which you can find [here](https://threefold.io/news/post/video_chat_demo/).*
 <br/>
 <br/>
 See you next time! 👋